graefchen/config/readme.md

 - fcount &mdash; count of all the file extensions in you folder
 - goapps &mdash; see all go apps
 - is-url &mdash; check if a string is an url
+- monster &mdash; how much is something worth ... in monster energy drinks!!!
 - neocitie &mdash; neocities api command
 - rand &mdash; a small script that returns a string out of a list of strings
 - rustapps &mdash; see all rust apps